Lethal Drug Combinations to Avoid

 In addition to this risk, alcohol and cocaine combine to create a unique and dangerous toxic compound called cocaethylene, a chemical that forms in the liver when these drugs are mixed.
 Cocaethylene is cardiotoxic, meaning that it puts significant stress on the cardiovascular system, which includes the heart and lungs.

-Because alcohol and cocaine counteract each other’s effects, it may be difficult to detect toxic and dangerous levels of the each separate drug, which increases the risk of overdose.
-However, the combined use, as previously stated, puts added stress on the heart, increasing the chance of cardiovascular complications, including heart attack and cardiac arrest.
+Because alcohol and cocaine counteract each other’s effects, it may be difficult to detect toxic and dangerous levels of each separate drug, which increases the risk of overdose.
+Their combined use, as previously stated, puts added stress on the heart, increasing a person’s chances of experiencing cardiovascular complications, including heart attack and cardiac arrest.

 Other symptoms of overdose include: